 A pond snail crawling below the water surface and feeding on

 A special case among terrestrial snails are the terrestrial operculate snails, such as the round mouthed snail (Pomatias elegans).
 Those have evolved from ancestors other than those of the pulmonate land snails (Stylommatophora), among which the Roman snail is to be placed.
-That is why their method of locomotion is a bit different: Their foot sole is divided longitudinally in half and the round mouthed snail moves both halves separately, so it seems to move almost like on two feet.
+That is why their method of locomotion is a bit different: Their foot sole is divided in half longitudinally and the round mouthed snail moves both halves separately, so it seems to move almost like on two feet.

 Not only terrestrial snails move crawling on their foot.
 A limpet (Patella vulgata) clinging to a rock during low tide will crawl around to look for food during high tide.
 And so does a whelk (Buccinum undatum) on the hunt for prey, only it is about its business in a much faster way.
 Some carnivorous sea gastropods also use their foot to prevent a mussel from closing its shell halves while they feed on the inhabitant.

 Observing terrestrial snails one has but to come to the conclusion all snails crawl around on the ground.
 That may be the case with terrestrial snails, but it is not necessarily with water snails.
-Fresh water snails, such as the pond snails (Lymnaeidae) can crawl on the water surface's underside!
+Freshwater snails, such as the pond snails (Lymnaeidae) can crawl on the water surface's underside!
 The pallial cavity filled with air (pond snails are pulmonate snails breathing oxygen from the air) gives them buoyancy and together with their slime trace the water's surface tension is sufficient to support their weight, so they can even graze algae floating there.

 A juvenile of Strombus luhuanus.
 Quite well visible: The sabre-